sagamusix/JDTools/readme.md

 By invoking `JDTools convert bin <input.file> <output.bin>`, the input file is converted to the JD-800 VST patch bank format (BIN).

-By invoking `JDTools convert svd <input.file> <JD08Backup.svd>`, the input file is converted to the JD-08 patch bank format (SVZ).
+By invoking `JDTools convert svd <input.file> <JD08Backup.svd>`, the input file is converted to the JD-08 patch bank format (SVD).
 The provided output file must be an **already existing** JD08Backup.svd file obtained from your JD-08.
 The file is then overwritten, but its contents are replaced with the new patch data.
 The output file should be named JD08Backup.svd so that the JD-08 can find it.

 By invoking `JDTools convert svz <input.file> <output.svz>`, the input file is converted to the ZC1 hardware patch bank format (SVZ).